restyler/node-fetch-retry-timeout/README.md

 2. More flexible retry on http response codes (not an array of codes but a callback so you can do `(response.status >= 400 && response.status <= 600) || response.status == 302`

 Differences compared to https://www.npmjs.com/package/node-fetch-retry :
+1. Timeouts based on AbortController
-1. Can retry based on on http response statuses
+1. Can retry based on http response statuses